Port Elgin’s Jody Mahon has a strong reason to advocate for clinical trials.

 “If I hadn’t participated in the COMET trial, I don’t think I would be here today,” she says.

-COMET is an international clinical trial, led here in London by Dr. David Palma, which tests stereotactic radiation – high-dose radiation targeted to specific spots – in patients who have had cancer spread to other areas of the body.
+COMET is an international clinical trial, led here in London by Dr. David Palma and partially funded by generous donors, which tests stereotactic radiation – high-dose radiation targeted to specific spots – in patients who have had cancer spread to other areas of the body.
 This was unfortunately the case for Jody, who has been battling metastatic breast cancer since 2012.

 She noticed some pain just before her 46th birthday.
 As a high school English teacher, it was a hectic time for Jody, who was at the busiest point in her semester gearing up for exams.
 Since she was also doing a lot of heavy lifting after just moving into a new house, she thought she might have injured her breast in the process.